hssmalo/steampunkfantasy/rules.md

 **Shaken**:

-*Shaken*: when first shaken, place two pinned tokens.
+*Shaken*: when first shaken, place two shaken tokens.
 One is removed during each aftermath.
 While shaken a unit carries out the default order for both movement and firing.
 For vehicles this represent temporarily mechanical problems.